-Later in the afternoon I was approached by someone else who really intrigued me, David Perkins, a pioneering researcher into cattle mutilations, ufology and the paranormal.
-David graduated from Yale in 1968 and is a writer/journalist paranormal investigator who has authored two books on the cattle mutilation phenomenon— Altered Steaks and Mute Testimony .
-I had been researching ufology since I was ten years old, and had only three months before completed my first book, THE CAPSULE OF INTENTIONALITY , which includes what is still my most thorough treatment of the UFO phenomena.
+Later in the afternoon, I was approached by someone else who really intrigued me, David Perkins, a pioneering researcher into cattle mutilations, ufology and the paranormal.
+David graduated from Yale in 1968 and is a writer/journalist paranormal investigator who has authored two books on the cattle mutilation phenomenon— Altered Steaks and Mute Testimony.
+I had been researching ufology since I was ten years old, and had only three months before completed my first book, THE CAPSULE OF INTENTIONALITY, which included a section on the UFO phenomena (a more up-t0-date treatment of the topic can be found in my 2012 book, Crossing the Event Horizon—The Singularity Archetype and Human Metamorphosis).
 David was the first professional ufologist I had ever had a chance to talk to at length, and he seemed equally intrigued by my point of view on the subject.
-After the afternoon session we talked in the lodge and David offered to buy me dinner and we kept talking.
+After the afternoon session, we talked in the lodge and David offered to buy me dinner and we kept talking.
 I was somewhat surprised to see him order steak for dinner which he consumed while telling me in graphic detail about cattle mutilations.
-We kept talking until the lodge closed and David invited me back to his room for a drink and to show me “something amazing.”
+We kept talking until the lodge closed, and David invited me back to his room for a drink and to show me “something amazing.”

 There is no way, for me at least, to resist a paranormal investigator who says they have “something amazing” to show.
 We entered David’s room and, after pouring each of us a shot of Tequila, my expectations intensified as David began spinning the combination dials of a brushed aluminum Zero Halliburton briefcase.
 Was this a cryogenically frozen sample of a cattle mutilation?
 A piece of a downed saucer?
 David snapped open the locks and handed me several sheets of 35 mm color slides stored in sheets of transparent plastic.
 I held them up to the light and was staggered by what I saw.
 Images of galaxies and nebulae that were light years better than any I had ever seen before, cosmic forms that seemed alive, organismic.
 But most shocking of all was the Hour Glass Nebulae MyCn18, where a giant green eye seemed to peer out of fiery orange rings of plasma.